DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-07-10-add-google-analytics-jekyll-chirpy-site.md

    ```
     {: .nolineno }

-   > This placement ensures that the Google Analytics code is included within the **<head>** section of your HTML document, which is the recommended location for such scripts.
+   This placement ensures that the Google Analytics code is included within the **<head>** section of your HTML document, which is the recommended location for such scripts.
 Placing it just before the closing **</head>** tag, ensures it's one of the last things loaded in the head, which can help with page load performance.
+   - To see an example of how this looks in a real `default.html` file, you can check out [my default.html on GitHub](https://github.com/DigitalDenCloud/digitaldencloud.github.io/blob/main/_layouts/default.html){:target="_blank"}.

 ## Build and Deploy Your Site